Welcome to the Citrix XenServer documentation.

 XenServer is the complete server virtualization platform from Citrix.
 The XenServer package contains all you need to create and manage a deployment of virtual x86 computers running on Xen, the open-source paravirtualizing hypervisor with near-native performance.
 XenServer is optimized for both Windows and Linux virtual servers.

 A virtual machine (VM) is a computer composed entirely of software that can run its own operating system and applications as if it were a physical computer.
-A VM behaves exactly like a physical computer and contains its own virtual (software-based) CPU, RAM, hard disk and network interface card (NIC).
+A VM behaves exactly like a physical computer and contains its own virtual (software-based) CPU, RAM, hard disk, and NIC.